Andy Stanley

-Charles Andrew Stanley, known as Andy Stanley, is an American clergyman who is the founder and senior pastor of North Point Ministries, a nondenominational evangelical Christian church with several campuses across the north metro Atlanta areas.
+Charles Andrew Stanley is an American clergyman who is the founder and senior pastor of North Point Ministries, a nondenominational evangelical Christian church with several campuses across the north metro Atlanta areas.
 He is the founder and senior pastor of North Point Community Church.

 Early life and education

 Stanley earned a Bachelor of Arts degree in journalism from Georgia State University and a Master of Theology from Dallas Theological Seminary.

 Career

 Stanley founded North Point Community Church in Alpharetta, Georgia, a suburb of Atlanta, in 1995.

 Stanley is the author of more than 20 books, including Better Decisions, Fewer Regrets; The New Rules for Love, Sex & Dating; Ask It; How to Be Rich; Deep & Wide; Enemies of the Heart; When Work & Family Collide; Visioneering; Next Generation Leader; and Irresistible.
 His television program Your Move with Andy Stanley has been broadcast since 2012.

 Recognition

 In 2017, a survey of U.S. pastors in Outreach magazine identified Stanley as one of the ten most influential living pastors in America.
 In 2016, his podcast won the Academy of Podcasters award for best spirituality and religion podcast.